MicrosoftDocs/dynamics-365-unified-operations-public/articles/human-resources/hr-personnel-view-address-changes.md

 # View and manage address changes

-This topic explains how you can view and manage address changes in the Employee self service **Edit personal details** page or in the **Worker** details page in Dynamics 365 Human Resources.
+This topic explains how you can view and manage address changes in the employee self-service **Edit personal details** page or the **Worker** details page in Dynamics 365 Human Resources.

 Many organizations want employees to manage their own personal details through a self-service experience.
 You can allow users to update their address in the **Employee self service** workspace.
-You can monitor changes in the **Personnel management** workspace.
-To use this feature, you must specify the number of days you want to view changes in the **Human resources parameters** page.
+You can then monitor these changes in the **Personnel management** workspace.
+To use this feature, you must specify the number of days that you want to view changes in the **Human resources parameters** page.

 ## Configure address change parameters

-Configure the number of days you want address changes to appear in the **Personnel management** workspace.
+To configure the number of days that you want address changes to appear in the **Personnel management** workspace, follow these steps:

-1. On the Navigation pane, select **Personnel management**.
+1. On the navigation pane, select **Personnel management**.

 2. Select **Links**.

 3. Select **Human resources parameters**.

-4. In the **Number of days** field under **ADDRESS CHANGE**, enter the number of days that you want address changes to appear in the **Personnel management** workspace.
+4. In the **Number of days** field under **Address change**, enter the number of days that you want address changes to appear in the **Personnel management** workspace.

 5. Close the page.

-## Create or change an address in Employee self-service
+## Create or change an employee address

 Employees can update their own address in the **Employee self service** workspace.
+Follow these steps to create or change an address:

 1. Select the **Employee self-service** tile on your home page.